The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 \subsection{Regular atlases.}

-Theorem \ref{TGfoliationTheorem} gives an atlas for the TG foliation of $\mathcal I_0$.
-However, it is not equidimensional in the sense that the automorphisms groups $G_\alpha$ of the transverse structure may have different dimensions.
 We need to construct on $V$ an equidimensional atlas from the atlas $\mathcal U$ of $K_\mathcal U$.
-Besides, we need this atlas to reflect the partial foliated structure of $\mathcal I_0$ to be able to define properly the holonomy germs. \\ As in section \ref{multifoliate}, we fix $\mathcal L$ and we define \eqref{atlas1} and \eqref{A} as well as $G_{\mathcal U}$. \\ We assume that each chart $U_{\alpha}$ is a Kuranishi domain associated to the following retraction map (the composition is the identity, cf. \eqref{id2bis})
+Besides, we need this atlas to reflect the partial foliated structure of $\mathcal I_0$ to be able to define properly the holonomy germs. \\ As in section \ref{multifoliate}, we fix $\mathcal L$ and we define \eqref{atlas1} and \eqref{A} as well as $G_{\mathcal U}$. \\ We assume that each chart $U_{\alpha}$ is a Kuranishi domain satisfying hypothesis \ref{squarehyp2}, based at $J_\alpha$ and associated to the following retraction map (the composition is the identity, cf. \eqref{id2bis})

 Recall Remark \ref{newK}. \\ The set of holonomy germs of $G_{\mathcal U}$ is constructed from the union of all holonomy groupoids when $L$ varies.
 But in order to mix these holonomies, we first add some charts with common transversal for different foliations.
 More precisely, for every couple $(L,L')$ in $\mathcal L^2$ with